Grand Army of the Republic Cemetery

 Many people refer to this cemetery as the GAR Cemetery.
 It has been around for well over one hundred years and has over five hundred people buried in it.
-This is a place where people are laid to rest that has fought for the country in the Civil War.
+This is a place where people are laid to rest that fought in the Civil War.
 It is an honored place to be, however, just be careful because you may be in for more than a simple visit to a cemetery.

 It was in 1923 that membership would decline.
-This declined from death and infirmity.
+This declined stemmed from death and infirmity.
 The organization would transfer the title of the land to the city.
 This is the area that now controls parks and recreation.